What is DFP? How does DoubleClick for Publishers Work

 Now that you have a little idea of what DFP does, let’s talk about starting your own DFP network.
 When you sign into DFP you are connecting with a network that manages all of the advertising appearing on your webpage.
 This is the area where you determine how much ad space you have.
 Once you have done that it is easy to create, manage and report on specific ad campaigns.

-Now I’m sure your wondering how does it know which ad to place when users visit your website.
-What DFP does for each ad request is select the best ad from all of your ad campaigns and then delivers that ad and records the data.
+Now I’m sure you are wondering how does it know which ad to place when users visit your website.
+What DFP does for each ad request is to select the best ad from all of your ad campaigns and then delivers that ad and records the data.

 The ultimate goal is for the user to click on the ad and become a potential customer.
 DFP will also record the number of clicks ads receive, what inventory they’re under and much more.
 DFP allows you to make custom reports to dig deeper and come up with alternative ways to bring more efficient ads.